The Carbon Cash-Back Solution

 State and Federal Bills

-The Energy Innovation and Carbon Dividend Act is effective at reducing US and global emissions, good for families, good for jobs, and protects US businesses.
+The Energy Innovation and Carbon Dividend Act is a federal Carbon Cash-Back bill.
+It is highly effective at reducing US and global emissions, good for families, good for jobs, and protects US businesses.

 Who Has Already Put a Price on Carbon?